-We remain focused on designing and developing solutions and services that anticipate our customers' changing technological needs as well as consumer preferences.
-Our expenses for research and development were \$230 million in 2015, \$263 million in 2014, and \$203 million in 2013.
+We remain focused on designing and developing solutions that anticipate our customers' changing technological needs as well as consumer preferences.
+Our expenses for research and development were \$242 million in 2016, \$230 million in 2015, and \$263 million in 2014.
 We anticipate that we will continue to have significant research and development expenditures in the future in order to provide a continuing flow of innovative, high-quality products and services and to help maintain and enhance our competitive position.
-Information regarding the accounting and costs included in research and development activities is included in Note 1, "Description of Business and Significant Accounting Policies" of the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report and is incorporated herein by reference.
+Information regarding the accounting and costs included in research and development activities is included in Note 1, "Basis of Presentation and Significant Accounting Policies" of the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report under "Research and Development Costs," and is incorporated herein by reference.